openalea/openalea.rtfd.io/doc/development/using_cookiecutter.md

 follows the [OpenAlea development guidelines](./guidelines.md), and provides all necessary files and configurations to develop a new package up to the continuous integration and package publication on a conda channel.

-## Typical workflow

-1. Create a new package using `cruft create https://github.com/openalea/cookiecutter-openalea/`
-2. Initiate your git repository: `git init` (needed for `setuptools_scm` to work properly)
-3. Install the package in editable mode with dev dependencies: `mamba env create -f conda/environment.yml`
-4. Activate the environment: `mamba activate my_project_dev` # Replace `my_project` with your project slug defined in `cookiecutter.json`
-5. Implement your package code in the `src/` directory, add your tests in the `tests/` directory, and documentation in the `doc/` directory.
-6. Build the documentation: `cd doc && make html`
-7. Run tests: `pytest`

 ## How to create a new OpenAlea package from existing code

 Let's consider the following code `mycode.py`: